 Enter any add-backs and deductions on lines 4 through 10.
 Enter the name of the add-back/deduction, its 3-digit code, and its amount.
-Use minus signs to denote negative amounts.
+Use minus signs to denote negative 100-series code amounts.
+List all 600-series codes as positive amounts.
 Also include the proportionate share of Indiana modifications attributable from a unitary partnership, prior to apportionment.
 Attach additional sheets if necessary.